joshuagatizz/path-puzzles-sat-solver/README.md

 The cases are taken from [font-pathpuzzles](https://github.com/edemaine/font-pathpuzzles) repository by Erik Demaine.
 There are $26$ instances in each subdirectory with only one solution.
 Each grid is of size $6 \times 6$ and corresponds to a letter in the standard English alphabet.
-In addition, we also added five additional cases with bigger grid sizes for further exploration.
-It's important to note that these additional cases may have multiple solutions, and the provided expected output file represents just one possible solution.
+In addition, we also added $40$ additional cases with bigger grid sizes for further exploration.
+It's important to note that some of these additional cases may have multiple solutions, and the provided expected output file represents just one possible solution.

-The cases from [font-pathpuzzles](https://github.com/edemaine/font-pathpuzzles) are named according to their corresponding letter (for example, `a.in` for letter a), while the additional cases are named based on their grid sizes (`7x7.in` for $7 \times 7$ grid).
+The cases from [font-pathpuzzles](https://github.com/edemaine/font-pathpuzzles) are named according to their corresponding letter (for example, `a.in` for letter a), while the additional cases are named based on their grid sizes (`7x7_1.in` to `7x7_10.in` for $7 \times 7$ grid).

 ## Solver